alistairjoelquinn/sn-typescript/README.md

 ## Type definitions

 Typescript requires type definitions.
 When working in our own files we can make them ourselves, but what about the libraries we install?
 We need to install type definitions for these.
-Fortunately a lot of very popular libraries we use like axios and redux-thunk comes shipped with them as standard, but a lot of them need to installed manually.
+Fortunately a lot of very popular libraries we use like `axios` and `redux-thunk` come shipped with them as standard, but a lot of them need to installed manually.

-The project directory students start with install type definitions for react-router-dom, though in order to do this project with Typescript they will also require type definitions for both react and react-dom.
-These can be installed with the following.
+The project directory students start with installs type definitions for `react-router-dom`, though in order to do this project with TypeScript they will also require type definitions for both `react` and `react-dom`.
+These can be additionally installed with the following.

 ```bash
     npm install --save-dev @types/react @types/react-dom
 ```

-I have also added type definitions for Styled Components
+I have also added type definitions for Styled Components to use in this project

 ```bash
     npm install --save-dev @types/styled-components